How To Find Out Who Owns a Property for Free (Works in Every State)

 How To Find Out Who Owns a House

-For any person asking “Who lives on my street,” public records are a terrific way to gather information about a community or a specific neighbor.
+For any person curious about other people residing on their street, public records are a terrific way to gather information about a community or a specific neighbor.
 While the most straightforward way to inquire is by contacting the owner directly, asking around the neighborhood can also generate a lot of useful information.8

 A quick internet search of the address may yield owner information, and a government database search is almost certain to list current owners.